HFooladi/HFooladi.github.io/_talks/2019-10-01-talk-system-biology.md

 In this talk, I presented our work on pattern formation during human embryonic stem cell development.
 We proposed a multicellular mathematical model for pattern formation during the in-vitro gastrulation of human ESCs.
 This model enhances the basic principles of the Waddington epigenetic landscape with cell-cell communication, which enables us to describe how the pattern and tissue formation occurs in the course of development.

+You can [download](https://hfooladi.github.io//files/Self_organization2019.pdf) the slides.